KaranShah-py/GUI-Based-Calculator-Using-Python/readme.txt

---------------- Dark Mode Calculator Using Python --------------------- Every coder once is a lifetime has to overcome a project of developing a calculator.
+--------------- Dark Mode Calculator Using Python --------------------- Every coder once in a lifetime has to overcome a project of developing a calculator.
 This is a calculator which is in dark theme mode.
 This is not a basic calculator, it has 9 operations that are :- Addition, Subtraction, Multiplication, Division, Reciprocal, Percentage and much more.
 This is a GUI based calculator based on Python.